Virender Sehwag: ODI summary

 Sehwag's scoring rate is extremely quick, at 103.44 runs per 100 balls (it is exceeded only by one current player: Shahid Afridi, who has a much lower average).
 He has had more success in run chases, scoring seven of his thirteen centuries while chasing.
 He has led India on seven occasions, due to the unavailability of the incumbent due to illness, injury or rotation policy.
 In December 2011 Sehwag scored 219 in 149 deliveries against West Indies at Indore.
 He has the record of 2nd-highest individual score in ODI.

 For his performances in 2009, he was named in the World ODI XI by the ICC.
-He was also named in the World ODI XI by the Cricinfo for 2008 and 2011.
+He was also named in the World ODI XI by the ESPNcricinfo for 2008 and 2011.